barrysteyn/pelican_plugin-render_math/README.md

     LATEX = 'article'

-And in each article, add the metadata key 'latex:'.
+And in each article, add the metadata key `latex:`.
 For example, with the above settings, creating an article that I want to render latex math, I would just include 'Latex' as part of the metadata without any value: